ibm-cloud-docs/dns/terraform.md

 ## What's next?
 {: #terraform-setup-next}

-Now that you have successfully created your DNS domain registration with Terraform on {{site.data.keyword.cloud_notm}}, you can visit the [Domain Name Registration Terraform registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/dns_domain_registration_nameservers){: external} to perform additional tasks using Terraform.
+Now that you have successfully created your DNS domain registration with Terraform on {{site.data.keyword.cloud_notm}}, you can visit the [Domain Name Registration Terraform registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/dns_domain_registration_nameservers){: external} to perform more tasks that use Terraform.